itechf-s/fincz-blog/content/en/posts/what-is-mutual-fund.md

 description: "Mutual funds are operated by professional money managers, who allocate the fund's assets and attempt to produce capital gains or income for the fund's investors."
 date: 2021-11-12T08:00:00+05:30
 images: ["images/2021/11/mutaul-fund.png"]
+categories: [ Finance, Stock ]
-categories: ['Finance','Stock','types of mutual fund','mutual fund','mutual fund investment']
+tags: ['types of mutual fund','mutual fund','mutual fund investment']
 author: ahmad
-aliases: ["/hindi/gold-investment"]

 ---

 Today in this article we will talk about What Is a Mutual Fund and How Does It Work,